Casimir Pulaski: Bar Confederation

-In May 1771, Pulaski advanced on Zamość, refusing to coordinate an operation with Dumouriez against Alexander Suvorov; without Pulaski's support, the Confederates were defeated at the Battle of Lanckorona.
+In May 1771, Pulaski advanced on Zamość, refusing to coordinate an operation with Dumouriez against Alexander Suvorov.
+Without Pulaski's support, the Confederates were defeated at the Battle of Lanckorona.
 Pulaski's forces were victorious at the Battle of Majdany, and briefly besieged Zamość, but it was relieved by Suvorov.
 He retreated, suffering major losses, towards Częstochowa.
 On July 27, pressured by Franciszka z Krasińskich, he declared he would from then on strictly adhere to orders from the Confederacy that he had previously habitually disregarded.

 In October his responsibilities in the War Council were increased, and the same month he became involved with the plan to kidnap King Poniatowski.
 Pulaski was initially opposed to this plan but later supported it on the condition that the king would not be harmed.
-The attempt failed, weakening the international reputation of the Confederates, and when Pulaski's involvement with the attempted kidnapping became known, the Austrians expelled him from their territories.
+The attempt failed, weakening the international reputation of the Confederates.
+When Pulaski's involvement with the attempted kidnapping became known, the Austrians expelled him from their territories.
 He spent the following winter and spring in Częstochowa, during which time several of his followers were defeated, captured or killed.

 On May 31, 1772, Pulaski, increasingly distanced from other leaders of the Confederation, left the Jasna Góra monastery and went to Silesia in Prussia.
 In the meantime, the Bar Confederation was defeated, with most fighting ending around the summer.
 Overall, Pulaski was seen as one of the most famous and accomplished Confederate leaders.
-At the same time, he often acted independently, disobeying orders from Confederate command, and among his detractors (which included Dumouriez) had a reputation of a "loose cannon".
+At the same time, he often acted independently, disobeying orders from Confederate command, and among his detractors, which included Dumouriez, had a reputation of a "loose cannon".
 The First Partition of Poland occurred in 1772.

 Leaving Prussia, Pulaski sought refuge in France, where he unsuccessfully attempted to join the French Army.
 In 1773, his opponents in Poland accused him of attempted regicide, and proceedings began at the Sejm Court on June 7.
 The Partition Sejm had been convened by the victors to validate the First Partition.

 Poniatowski himself warned Pulaski to stay away from Poland, or risk death.
 The court verdict, declared in absentia in July, stripped Pulaski of "all dignity and honors", demanded that his possessions be confiscated, and sentenced him to death.
 He attempted to recreate a Confederate force in the Ottoman Empire during the Russo-Turkish War, but before he could make any progress, the Turks were defeated, and he barely escaped by sea to Marseille, France.
 He found himself in debt and unable to find an army that would enlist him.
 He spent the year of 1775 in France, imprisoned at times for debts, until his allies gathered enough funds to arrange for his release.
-Around that time, due to the efforts of his friend Claude-Carloman de Rulhière, he was recruited by the Marquis de Lafayette and Benjamin Franklin (whom he met in spring 1777) for service in the American Revolutionary War.
+Around that time, due to the efforts of his friend Claude-Carloman de Rulhière, he was recruited by the Marquis de Lafayette and Benjamin Franklin, whom he met in spring 1777, for service in the American Revolutionary War.